 Greenpixie’s services reduce the energy consumption of both the server sending the data, and the end user viewing it.
 Increased data efficiency also reduces demand for resources, as data centres currently adapt to increased demand by increasing the amount of hardware it operates.
 This requires resources, manufacture and energy, even if using recycled options.
 What’s more, even renewable energy is yet to have a zero-carbon footprint, and many data centres that currently run on renewable energy have to rely on diesel backup generators at peak times.

 Greenpixie is a group from a variety of professional backgrounds.
 We’re developers, marketers, NGO workers and actors.
 We came together with our varied skills to research, innovate, and communicate this issue with one single aim: to reduce digital carbon.
 We believe that technology and innovation is the answer to reaching net zero.
 We also think that all sectors need to refocus their efforts; sustainability should unquestionably be at the centre of every new business.

-This is why we looked to build links with Judge Business School, the Cambridge Entrepreneurship Centre, and the Centre for Sustainability Leadership, as well as the Carbon13 accelerator programme closely linked to the university.
+This is why we looked to build links with Cambridge Judge Business School, the Cambridge Entrepreneurship Centre, and the Centre for Sustainability Leadership, as well as the Carbon13 accelerator programme closely linked to the University.
 We didn’t let our non-environmental backgrounds dissuade us from tackling environmental problems.
 We also wanted to help someone else on this journey so we sought an intern for the summer to truly be one of the team.
 We were lucky enough to meet the ineffable Cambridge MBA student, Boris Paul.